Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/maneuver.md

 `-type [Maneuver Type]` - Used to override the maneuver type `-dc` - Override the default maneuver DC
 `-dtype` - Set the damage type if applicable
 `sm` - Superiority Mastery indicator (forces the dice to be 1d4 and switches the counter) `mm` - Maneuver Master (Adds a bonus to any superiority dice rolls, and switches the counter) `fs` - Field Surgeon indicator.
 Forces the dice to max roll and then updates the counter `max` - Will make the dice rolls be max value
-`ku` - Knowledge Unbound.
-This will switch the die to a d4 and not alter the counter.